moveit/moveit.ros.org/documentation/contributing/index.markdown

 ### Pull Requests

 Our policy for contributing changes to the code base is that no one, not even the maintainers, should commit directly to the repo.
 Rather, you should create a feature branch on your own fork of the project then create a PR when it's ready to be reviewed by someone else.
 All changes should be merged by someone other than the author of the PR.
 The only exceptions to this rule is when cherry-picking commits from older branches (previous ROS releases) to newer branches, and release-related commits (CHANGELOGS, tags).

+See [MoveIt!
+Code Style](code.html) for details on how to format your pull requests.

 ## Reviewing Pull Requests